top of page

 Motor Vehicle Accident

-Wednesday, January 15, 2025 (10:05 pm) MOTOR VEHICLE ACCIDENT - The Broadalbin-Kennyetto Fire Company was toned-out for a 1-Car Motor Vehicle Accident/Personal Injury at the Vail Mills Roundabout in the Town of Mayfield.
+Wednesday, January 29, 2025 (8:10 pm) - The Broadalbin-Kennyetto Fire Company was toned-out for a 1-Car Motor Vehicle Accident on County Highway at the southern terminus of Lakeview Road in the Town of Broadalbin.
 Units responded.

 Motor Vehicle Accident

-Tuesday, January 14, 2025 (7:49 am) MOTOR VEHICLE ACCIDENT - The Broadalbin-Kennyetto Fire Company was toned-out for a Motor Vehicle Accident (vehicle on its side in ditch) on County Highway 126 in the Town of Broadalbin.
+Monday, January 27, 2025 (7:27 am) - The Broadalbin-Kennyetto Fire Company was toned-out for a 2-Car Motor Vehicle Accident on County Highway 126 at Ridge Road in the Town of Broadalbin.
 Units responded.

 Motor Vehicle Accident

-Monday, January 13, 2025 (2:44 pm) MOTOR VEHICLE ACCIDENT - The Broadalbin-Kennyetto Fire Company was toned-out for a 1-Car Motor Vehicle Accident/No Injuries on State Highway 29A at State Highway 29 in the Town of Mayfield.
+Saturday, January 25, 2025 (8:04 am) - The Broadalbin-Kennyetto Fire Company was toned-out for a 1-Car Motor Vehicle Accident/Personal Injury on State Highway 30 at Kettle Road in the Town of Mayfield.
 Units responded.

-Friday, January 10, 2025 (7:16 pm): SMOKE DETECTOR ACTIVATION - The Broadalbin-Kennyetto Fire Company received a call for a smoke detector activation on School Street.
+Wednesday, January 22, 2025 (6:52 pm): - The Broadalbin-Kennyetto Fire Company received a call for a CO (carbon monoxide) detector activation on School Street in the village.
 Units responded.

 2025 BKFC Officers